andreast6/SDS_Distillation_AMP/Readme.md

 - Run all steps with unsloth/Meta-Llama-3.1-8B-Instruct for finetuning
 - Evaluate using LLM-as-a-judge microsoft/phi-4
 - The final cell in step 3 tests if the average winrate is 82%

+## Known issues
+- Both the AMP deployment and session need to run the same python version